Try Carti Pro free for 14 days.Start free trial →

 Done well, automation frees humans to handle refunds, angry shoppers, and weird edge cases.
 Done poorly, it trains customers to distrust your brand and flood you with "let me speak to a person" messages.

-This guide is a practical playbook: what to automate, how to keep tone human, when to escalate, and how to measure whether you are helping or hurting.
+This guide is a practical playbook for what to automate, how to keep tone human, when to escalate, and how to measure whether you are helping or hurting.

 Quick takeaway: The goal is not maximum deflection.
 The goal is right answer, right channel, right time, with a clear path to a human when money, safety, or emotion is on the line.